-The User Authentication Server is the server that is necessary for the TOE when using External Authentication, and the authentication protocol to be used is either Kerberos or LDAP.
+The User Authentication Server is the server that is necessary for the TOE when using "External Authentication," and the authentication protocol to be used is either Kerberos or LDAP.

-This evaluation was performed using eDirectory 8.8 SP7 as the authentication server software for LDAP authentication.
+This evaluation was performed using Active Directory Domain Service as the authentication server software for Kerberos authentication, and using eDirectory 8.8 SP7 as the authentication server software for LDAP authentication.

-(5) Mail Server
+(3) Mail Server